Pagure/pagure/doc/usage/pagure_ci.rst

 a comment saying: ``pretty please pagure-ci rebuild``.

 .. note:: To always have this handy, you can save it in the ``Quick Replies``!

+.. note:: This trigger can also be configured per pagure instance via the
+          configuration file.